soukathit/BOBJUsersAndGroups-using-Java/README.md

 https://help.sap.com/viewer/4359a0ef221e4a1098bae432bdd982c1/4.2.3/en-US/45f1ee226e041014910aba7db0e91070.html

+Create the project folder by following the steps in the above mentioned URL

 The main file to run is BOBJUsersAndGroupsMain.java under src\com\tutorialspot\demo\hr\model folder.

-Create the project folder by following the below steps.
+Please follow the below steps to export the project into executable JAR files.
+This is tested successfully in linux environment.
 1. Right Click on the project folder in Eclipse -> Export
 2. Java-> Runnable JAR File
 3. Select the main class file BOBJUsersAndGroupsMain under Launch Configuration